Springerle/debianized-pypi-mold/README.md

 # debianized-pypi-mold

-A [cookiecutter](http://cookiecutter.readthedocs.io/) template to make a Debian package from an existing PyPI or private repository release.
+A [cookiecutter](http://cookiecutter.readthedocs.io/) template to make a Debian package from an application's existing Python package as released to PyPI or a private repository.
 It creates a project to build a self-contained Python virtualenv wrapped into a Debian package (an "omnibus" package, all passengers on board).
 The packaged virtualenv is kept in sync with the host's interpreter automatically.